 Read enough about beer sales and customer behavior, and you’ll see the word “promiscuous” more than a few dozen times.
 It’s the preferred term to describe beer drinkers in 2019, who, it’s often said, are relentless in the pursuit of the latest trend, the freshest specialty release, the next new Untappd check-in.
-Craft beer drinkers seem to move like sharks, perpetually swimming forward on the prowl for fear they’ll perish (for being out of style).
+Craft beer drinkers seem to move like sharks, perpetually swimming forward on the prowl for fear they’ll perish.
 With more than 7,000 breweries in the U.S.—compared to 49 in 1977—producing multiple brands of beers, there are unfathomably more beer choices than before.
 Customers never have to drink the same beer twice—and the common assumption is that they don’t.

 “As craft brewers, we have seen some of our regular customers move away [from our beer as they’re] chasing choice, which has become more abundant,” says David Walker, proprietor and half the namesake of Paso Robles, California-based brewery Firestone Walker, operating since 1996.
 He says craft brewers themselves created this environment with their exaltation—echoed year after year—to try something different, explore new beers, seek out innovation.
 Craft beer was built on the idea of choice and new flavors.
 “I always tell my fellow brewers: Be careful what you wish for.
 We got exactly what we set out to achieve.”